-How we work with general contractors
+How do we work with general contractors?

 The GC brings the build.
 We bring a build-ready site.
 That means one earthwork point of contact for the GC and superintendent, a written scope-of-work and handoff document so nobody is guessing what condition the site will be in, daily field updates during the active phase, and a defined milestone for substantial completion.
 The goal is fewer phone calls, fewer change orders, and a handoff the framing or foundation crew can actually start on.